benleembruggen/neat-flappy-bird/README.md

 # neat-flappy-bird
-simple AI implemented flappy bird using NEAT and pygame
+Simple AI implemented flappy bird using NEAT and pygame